at-duyenbui/training-ruby-summer-2017/Daily report 2017-06-13.md

 {number of time}.times
 _______
 ### variables
-Variables	are	the	memory	locations	which	hold	any	data	to	be	used	by	any	program.
+Variables	hold	any	data	to	be	used	by	any	program.
 There	are	five	types	of	variables	supported	by	Ruby.
 #### Global variables
 Global variables begin with $.